Nearsoft/jobs/readme.md

 * Create detailed, comprehensive and well-structured test cases
 * Ability to follow, modify, and reuse test cases
 * Estimate, prioritize, plan and coordinate testing activities
-* Designing, developing and executing automation scripts using open source tools
+* Designing, developing and delivering automation scripts using open source tools
 * Identify, record, document thoroughly and track bugs
 * Perform thorough regression testing when bugs are resolved
 * Develop and apply testing processes for new and existing products to meet client needs